-Using the list below for the 16 different onions nutrition entries in our Protein database, the highest amount of Protein is in Onions, dehydrated flakes which contains 8.95 g of Protein per 100g.
-The lowest amount of Protein is in Onions, frozen, whole, cooked, boiled, drained, with salt which in 100g contains 0.71 g of Protein.
+Using the list below for the 16 different onions nutrition entries in our database, the highest amount of Protein is found in Onions, dehydrated flakes which contains 8.95 g of Protein per 100g.
+The lowest amount of Protein is in Onions, frozen, whole, cooked, boiled, drained, without salt which in 100g contains 0.71 g of Protein.

 From the Protein content in onions list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Protein.
 Each onions item can be scaled by different amounts to adjust the amounts of Protein so that it is not just, for example, the values in 100g of Onions, dehydrated flakes.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Protein.
 Again you can find a full nutrition breakdown for all foods containing protein which can be scaled for different servings and quantities, from the complete list of foods high in Protein.